 In 2017, we finally had it right: The right therapists, the right support groups, the right sponsors, the right recovery community and most of all: the right attitudes for recovery.
 The gifts of recovery for my husband, myself and our marriage have been an incredible and exciting surprise.

-I'm a Certified Life Coach, and will begin training in January of 2020 with Association of Partners of Sex Addicts Trauma Specialists (APSATS) in the Multidimensional Partner Trauma Model.
-My goal is to become an APSATS Certified Partner Coach (CPC).
+I'm a Certified Life Coach, and have completed the training in the Multidimensional Partner Trauma Model with the Association of Partners of Sex Addicts Trauma Specialists (APSATS.

 If you need someone who understands what it feels like to be in a relationship with someone you love, but who has (or you suspect has) sex or porn addiction, please reach out to me for conversation about hope.
 Hope for your own personal recovery, and potentially the recovery of the relationship you value.
 I understand the crazy.
 I understand the shock.
 I know the way to sanity and to Recovered Peace.